 Anyone who suffers such conditions as anxiety and panic attacks, asthma, constipation, depression, diabetes, hypertension (high blood pressure), Chronic Fatigue Syndrome and Multiple Chemical Sensitivity or fibromyalgia will find magnesium can really improve their situation.

 Magnesium is essential to heart health because as a natural calcium channel blocker, it is an effective treatment for heart attacks and cardiac arrhythmias.
 Many research studies have pointed out the effectiveness of IV magnesium in helping prevent cardiac damage, and even death, following a heart attack.

 If you are interested in adding a magnesium supplement to your daily diet, magnesium malate and magnesium citrate are good choices.
 The former is particularly recommended for anyone with fibromyalgia, Chronic Fatigue Syndrome and Multiple Chemical Sensitivity.
 Magnesium malate combines magnesium with malic acid, a weak organic acid found in vegetables and fruit, especially apples.
 The weak bond with magnesium makes it readily soluble in the body.
 Malic acid is a key component of several energy making chemical reactions in the body.
-Researchers have used magnesium malate succesfully to treat the chronic fatigue, pain and insomnia of fibromyalgia.
+Researchers have used magnesium malate successfully to treat the chronic fatigue, pain and insomnia of fibromyalgia.

 Magnesium citrate is probably the mostly widely used magnesium supplement because it is inexpensive, easily absorbed and only has a mild laxative effect.
 The best form is magnesium citrate powder mixed in water that can be taken everyday.